bendi/grunt-tar.gz/README.md

 See original file at [maracuya-jukebox](https://github.com/bendi/maracuya-jukebox) project.

 ## Release History
+ - 0.0.5 changes by @mischah Link was dead.
+Repo seems to be removed.
  - 0.0.4 changes by @bittorture Allow templates to be used for target directories
  - 0.0.3 Added travis.ci integration
  - 0.0.2 Fixed jshint errors